 If need be, I can talk about an event and if you know who is responsible you can make your own assumptions.
 But the spirit of this challenge is to be a more positive person and counteract a little of the negativity I have polluted my mind and this world with over the years.

 Most people I have talked to say that I am such a positive person and ask why I would do this.
 My wife on the other hand might have a different story.
-Most of this stems from the glazed look that comes over her eyes on some days when I complain about people and work and the inefficient, poorly thought through or unprofessional things they do.
+Most of this stems from the glazed look that comes over her eyes on some days when I complain about people and work and the inefficient, poorly thought through, or unprofessional things they do.
 Complaining to her doesn’t help with the problem and my venting doesn’t help our relationship.

 Write 52 Blog Posts

-Submit post before midnight every Wednesday or pay the price by bringing baked goods on Friday morning.
+Submit a post before midnight every Wednesday or pay the price by bringing baked goods on Friday morning.
 This is a joint venture with my accountabilibuddies from work.
 Starts today.

 Read the Bible

-Read Old Testament in NIV.
+Read the Old Testament in NIV.
 New Testament in ESV.
 My good friend Nathan and I are tackling this one together.

 Cut out Negativity